 The main challenge is reaching all 7 billion people in the world.

-Could you share details about source of funding, revenue, client acquisition model and statistics so far?
+Could you share some of your statistics so far?

 12,000+ active users (that is more than Pinterest in its first 9 months!)